opendocsg/opendoc-supreme-court-judgements/2019_SGHC_20/report.md

 ### There is no evidence to show that a single order for USD 1 million was made or that a second order of MSP Products was placed by the 1st Plaintiff after that reflected in the Proforma Invoice.

-60     The Defendants’ pleaded case is that there had been one single order for USD 1 million worth of MSP Products, as evidenced by a 2 February 2010 email from Esmond, one of the 1st Plaintiff’s employees.[\[note: 83\]](#Ftn_83) The Defendants contend that in keeping with their ‘pay-to-produce’ policy, MSP Products had been produced and that the second shipment of the same had been stored for the Plaintiffs since June 2010.
-Hence, the Defendants posit that the 1st Defendant is entitled to retain the Balance Sum and to its counterclaim for storage charges in relation to the second shipment.[\[note: 84\]](#Ftn_84)
+60     The Defendants’ pleaded case is that there had been one single order for USD 1 million worth of MSP Products, as evidenced by a 2 February 2010 email from Esmond, one of the 1st Plaintiff’s employees.[^83] The Defendants contend that in keeping with their ‘pay-to-produce’ policy, MSP Products had been produced and that the second shipment of the same had been stored for the Plaintiffs since June 2010.
+Hence, the Defendants posit that the 1st Defendant is entitled to retain the Balance Sum and to its counterclaim for storage charges in relation to the second shipment.[^84]

 61     The Plaintiffs on the other hand submit that, from the evidence established under cross-examination, it is clear that there was only one order for MSP Products made for the value of USD 520,766.40, as per the 8 April 2010 Tax Invoice; there was no other order and no other invoice.
-As such, the 1st Defendant does not have any right to retain the Balance Sum. [\[note: 85\]](#Ftn_85)
+As such, the 1st Defendant does not have any right to retain the Balance Sum. [^85]

-62     With regard to the 2nd February 2010 email sent by Esmond, the Plaintiffs argue that it was a preliminary order made up to reflect approximately USD 1 million worth of MSP Products.[\[note: 86\]](#Ftn_86) I accept the evidence of Andrew Tani that the 2nd February 2010 email was sent in anticipation of funds to be injected by the potential investor Hermanto which eventually did not materialise.[\[note: 87\]](#Ftn_87) Accordingly, the preliminary order was not regarded as a final order and was never acted upon.
+62     With regard to the 2nd February 2010 email sent by Esmond, the Plaintiffs argue that it was a preliminary order made up to reflect approximately USD 1 million worth of MSP Products.[^86] I accept the evidence of Andrew Tani that the 2nd February 2010 email was sent in anticipation of funds to be injected by the potential investor Hermanto which eventually did not materialise.[^87] Accordingly, the preliminary order was not regarded as a final order and was never acted upon.

 63     The Plaintiffs contend that from contemporaneous evidence, the 2nd February 2010 email was understood by all parties not to be an order for USD 1 million worth of MSP Products.
-By Patricia Yong’s email dated 8 February 2010, she informed Andrew Tani as follows[\[note: 88\]](#Ftn_88):
+By Patricia Yong’s email dated 8 February 2010, she informed Andrew Tani as follows[^88]:

 “Certainly Andrew.
 I know you r doing your best.